hieunq95/tiny-llm-agent/kubernetes/README.md

 ```

 - Step 2: Create a repository on Docker Hub
-Go to [https://hub.docker.com/](https://hub.docker.com/), log in, and manually create a repository, e.g., Namespace `model-serving` and repositories name`tiny-llm-agent-rag-pipeline` and `tiny-llm-agent-streamlit`.
+Go to [https://hub.docker.com/](https://hub.docker.com/), log in, and manually create a repository, e.g., Namespace `model-serving` and repositories name`tiny-llm-agent-rag-pipeline`,  `tiny-llm-agent-streamlit`, and `tiny-llm-agent-nginx`.

 - Step 3: Build and push Docker images to Docker Hub.
 Assuming we are at `tiny-llm-agent/` root directory, to build and push images to Docker Hub: